 Some owners give their pets everything that they eat.
 When it comes to guinea pigs, they can eat almost any vegetable and fruit.
-We always wonder if I am eating this can my pet eat this as well.
+We always wonder if I am eating this can my pet eat this as well?
 I would advise you to always inform yourself before giving your guinea pig something exotic or new to eat.
 Now let’s talk about apples and guinea pigs.

 Can guinea pigs eat apples?
 Yes, guinea pigs can definitely eat apples.
 Apples are a healthy and nutritious snack for guinea pigs, and our little friends really enjoy eating them.
-Be cautious when giving apples to guinea pigs as if they are consumed in large serving sizes they can cause stomach problems because apples have high sugar content.
+Be cautious when giving apples to guinea pigs because if they are consumed in large serving sizes they can cause stomach problems because apples have high sugar content.

 Lots of sugar is bad for your little guinea pig.
 Also, you need to avoid green apples because they are sour and have a more acidic taste.
 They can cause discomfort in your guinea pigs mouth and stomach.